 The Term 1 paper will have 3 types of MCQs- Case-based MCQs, Stand-alone MCQs, and MCQs based on Assertion-Reason.
 One can prepare for it by solving sample papers and getting acquainted with the marking scheme.

 As we look forward to CBSE Board Exam 2021-2022 releasing its official CBSE Sample Papers, you will need to prepare yourself well to score well.
 You can start preparing by studying books that are based on the latest syllabus for the 2021-22 Board Examinations with relevant MCQs of all three typologies to help you familiarize yourself with the Term 1 paper.

 Visit the link for Chapter-wise Topic-wise New CBSE Syllabus CBSE MCQs Question Banks Class 12 for Term 1 Board Exams 2021-22: https://bit.ly/3Brkwjf

 You might want to go through various sample questions of class 12 and its marking schemes to help you understand your exam better.
-Understanding it will help your preparation easier as you can find out which topic are most likely to be asked and in which ways questions will be asked.
-Visit the link below for sample question paper for class 12 including marking scheme.
+Understanding it will help your preparation easier as you can find out which topics are most likely to be asked and in which ways questions will be asked.
+Visit the link below for a sample question paper for class 12 including a marking scheme.